web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/advance/in-depth-about-build.md

 # In-depth understanding of build

-In the [Basic Usage] section, we already knew that you can modify the output product of a project through the `buildConfig` configuration. `buildConfig` not only describes some of the features of the product, but also provides some functionality for building the product.
+In the "Basic Usage" section, we already knew that you can modify the output product of a project through the `buildConfig` configuration. `buildConfig` not only describes some of the features of the product, but also provides some functionality for building the product.

 :::tip
-If you are not familiar with `buildConfig`, please read the [modify-output-product](/en/guide/basic/modify-output-product) chapter first.
+If you are not familiar with `buildConfig`, please read [modify-output-product](/en/guide/basic/modify-output-product).
 :::

 In this chapter we'll dive into the use of certain build configurations and understand what happens when the `modern build` command is executed.